foryVERX/Overwatch-Server-Selector/README.md

 If you apply options while the game is running:

-	FROM NO OPTION CHOOSEN TO PLAY ON OPTION 	--->  GAME RESTART REQUIRED FROM PLAY ON OPTION TO UNBLOCK ALL	 	--->  NO RESTART REQUIRED
+	FROM NO OPTION CHOSEN TO PLAY ON OPTION 	--->  GAME RESTART REQUIRED FROM PLAY ON OPTION TO UNBLOCK ALL	 	--->  NO RESTART REQUIRED

 ## Download